SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Pinkie led Rarity into the establishment, holding the door for her.
 They trotted up to the greeter's podium.

 The greeter was a dark gray unicorn stallion with a jet black mane, he was wearing a deep crimson suit and had dark green eyes.
-He greeted them, “Hello madams, welcome to Horse Dēla Hay.
-Do you have a reservation?”
+He greeted them, "Hello madams, welcome to Horse Dēla Hay.
+Do you have a reservation?"

-Pinkie spoke up, “Yes, for Miss Rarity and Miss Pinkie.”
+Pinkie spoke up, "Yes, for Miss Rarity and Miss Pinkie."

 He gestured for them to follow him.
-“Right this way.”
+"Right this way."

 The greeter led them into the back of the restaurant, into a closed off section through a weighted red curtain.
 He showed them to their private booth, opening its own privacy curtain before the two mares entered in.

-The greeter said, “Here are your menus,” as he levitated two menus onto the table.
-“You're waiter will be with you shortly,” he said before he left, closing the curtain.
+The greeter said, "Here are your menus," as he levitated two menus onto the table.
+"You're waiter will be with you shortly," he said before he left, closing the curtain.

 Rarity picked up her menu and started looking around.